bergie/bergie.github.com/_posts/2012-08-08-history-of-midgard-visuals.md

 ### Vali

 The new Midgard mascot, [Vali son of Odin](http://en.wikipedia.org/wiki/V%C3%A1li_%28son_of_Odin%29) appeared during this time.
-Drawn by Andreas Nilsson, Vali is the Viking that is fated to survive the Ragnaroek.
+Drawn by Andreas Nilsson and Kalle Persson, Vali is the Viking that is fated to survive the Ragnaroek.

 If you install and run Midgard, you'll make Vali happy: